Navigating mortgage options for first-time homebuyers

 • Interest rates may increase after the fixed term but are often capped at a certain amount in your loan terms

-While most loans qualify as either a fixed or adjustable-rate mortgage, there are specific programs that offer these mortgages with certain qualifications.
-A popular option for first-timers is the FHA loan.
-Backed by the Federal Housing Authority, this program offers loans with as little as 3.5% down, and helps buyers that may have lower credit scores.
-Other programs include a VA loan, specifically for service members, veterans and surviving spouses, USDA loan for rural properties, or specific state or local programs.
+While most loans qualify as either fixed or adjustable-rate mortgages, there are specific programs that offer these mortgages with certain qualifications.
+The FHA loan, which is backed by the Federal Housing Authority, offers loans with as little as 3.5% down and helps first-time buyers who may have lower credit scores.
+Other programs include a VA loan, specifically for service members, veterans and surviving spouses.

 While a loan officer can help you answer any of your questions, there are a few things to really pay attention to: